AsoStrife/Computer-Vision-Project/README.md

 ## 3.1 Install dependencies

-In order to run, test and modify the source code you must install the following packages.
+In order to run, test and modify the source code must be installed the following packages.

 ```shell
 #CV2